Drosanthemum floribundum (Haw.) Schwant.

 Pale Dewplant, Rosea Ice Plant

-Mesembryanthemum floribundum (basionym), Drosanthemum torquatum, Mesembryanthemum furfureum, Mesembryanthemum hispidum var. pallidum, Mesembryanthemum torquatum, Mesembryanthemum tuberculatum
+Mesembryanthemum floribundum, Drosanthemum torquatum, Mesembryanthemum furfureum, Mesembryanthemum hispidum var. pallidum, Mesembryanthemum torquatum, Mesembryanthemum tuberculatum

-Drosanthemum floribundum is a hardy perennial with dazzling metallic purple flowers in spring each year.
-It is a low-growing, ground-hugging plant with small, stubby, light green, succulent leaves.
-The typical mesemb flowers usually open about midday and close in the evenings.
-On dull, cool days they remain closed.
+Drosanthemum floribundum is a hardy perennial with dazzling metallic purple flowers that appear in spring each year.
+It is a low-growing, ground-hugging plant with small, stubby, fleshy, light green leaves.
+The flowers usually open about midday and close in the evenings.
+On dull, cool days, they remain closed.

 How to Grow and Care